 A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

-A planned spacewalk by two Russian cosmonauts has been called off after ground teams noticed a significant leak from one of the spacecraft docked outside the orbiting International Space Station.
+A planned spacewalk by two Russian cosmonauts has been called off after ground teams noticed a significant leak from one of the spacecraft docked at the orbiting International Space Station.

 The leak appeared to originate from the Russian Soyuz spacecraft, spewing an unknown substance into space for several hours.